Americans Moving to Portugal: The Definitive Guide

 The Portuguese government has minimal restrictions on foreigners who wish to buy property there.
 Actually, Portugal has many programs to encourage foreign investors, such as the Non-Habitual Resident (NHR) program.

-As with anywhere else, prices of real estate can vary depending on where you buy.
-Here is a table showing the prices of real estate per m² in various cities and neighborhoods in Portugal:
+As with anywhere else, the prices of real estate can vary depending on where you buy.
+To learn more, check out our Portugal Real Estate guide.

 Groceries and local food in Portugal are comparatively cheap.
 A standard grocery list should cost you about $200 a month.